 Things to Buy for Feeding and Diapering a Newborn

 You can include many of these must have baby registry items, even if you’re creating a minimalist baby registry.
 Many woman choose to have their baby shower toward the end of their second trimester or beginning of their third trimester.
-This ensures you have plenty of time to buy any last-minute necessities you may need!
+This ensures you have plenty of time to buy any last-minute baby gear you may need.

 If you’re anxious to get started on your baby purchases, stock up on the following or add them to your baby registry.